alejandrohdezma/http4s-munit/.github/docs/README.md

 ### Nested requests

-Sometimes (mostly while using the `HttpServerSuite` or `HttpFromContainerSuite`) one test needs some pre-condition in order to be executed (e.g., in order to test the deletion of a user, you need to create it first).
+Sometimes one test needs some pre-condition in order to be executed (e.g., in order to test the deletion of a user, you need to create it first).
 In such cases, once the request has been passed to the `test` method, we can call `andThen` to provide nested requests from the response of the previous one:

 ```scala mdoc:silent
 test(GET(uri"posts" +? ("number" -> 10)))